awsdocs/amazon-msk-developer-guide/doc_source/troubleshooting.md

-# Troubleshooting Your Amazon MSK Cluster<a name="troubleshooting"></a>
+# Troubleshooting your Amazon MSK cluster<a name="troubleshooting"></a>

 The following information can help you troubleshoot problems that you might have with your Amazon MSK cluster\.
-You can also post your issue to the [Amazon MSK forum](https://forums.aws.amazon.com/forum.jspa?forumID=315)\.
+You can also post your issue to [AWS re:Post](https://repost.aws/)\.

 **Topics**
 + [Consumer group stuck in `PreparingRebalance` state](#consumer-group-rebalance)